-If you are injured at clinical, the following steps are to be taken:
+If an injury should occur at clinical, the following steps are to be taken:

-- 1. You must notify the instructor immediately of injury - 2.
-The preceptor or clinical instructor will accompany you to the emergency room for appropriate treatment at your expense. - 3.
-In cases of needle-sticks and blood borne pathogen exposure, the faculty and student will comply with the clinical site policies and procedures, including but not limited to reporting, documentation, and follow-up with the site's occupational health/wellness department if required by the clinical site. - 4.
+- 1. Notify the instructor immediately al instructor will accompany you to the emergency room for appropriate treatment at your expense. - 2.
+In cases of needle-sticks and blood borne pathogen exposure, the faculty and student will

+- comply with the clinical site policies and procedures, including but not limited to reporting, documentation, and follow-up with the site's occupational health/wellness department if required by the clinical site. - 3.
 An incident report for both the facility and the University must be completed and submitted within one (1) business day.